WojciechMatuszewski/programming-notes/learn-you-some-lambda-best-practice.md

 - by default `Kinesis` will **retry until success**.
 This is no good.
 Luckily AWS introduced payload splitting and DLQ.

 * SQS **fails the whole batch**.
 This is probably not what you want.
 You could:
   - set `batchSize:1`.
 This is bad for throughput.
   - have idempotent workflow so that you can process multiple messages multiple times
   - call `deleteMessage` yourself for the successful messages.
 This way they will not get retried.
 After that, you can safely return an error.

+## Alarms

+- one alaram should monitor different failure modes

+* use alarams to tell if something is wrong, not what.

+Notable alarms are:

+- `concurrent exectuions`: about 80% of the regional limit
+- `IteratorAge`: for `Kinesis`.
+- `DeadLetterErrors`: for async lambda invocations. **You should have deadletter queue setup, even better use lambda destinations**.
+- `Throttles`: self explanatory

+## Logging

+- use simple `os.Stdout`.
+Logs are written to `CloudWatch` logs asynchronously.

+* there is a **cost of ingestion** when using `CloudWatch` logs.

+- use **sampling** to **log only a part (given %) of given log level**.

+* if you really need it, you can stream logs to a 3rd party service like logz.io